sunreetab/git-papers/journal.md

-The world is intricate and delicate
+The world is intricate and extricate
 By sunreeta
 paper
 This is the second change